Questions about Your Bill

 - In person

-Visit the Walk In Service Center, on the 27th floor of the Seattle Municipal Tower (formerly Key Tower), 700 5th Avenue, in Downtown Seattle
+Visit the Customer Service Center in the lobby of the Seattle Municipal Tower (formerly Key Tower), 700 5th Avenue, in Downtown Seattle

 If your bill is estimated

 If we cannot access your water meter to obtain a reading, we will estimate your bill.
 Typically, our estimate is based on your usage during the same period the previous year.
 Your meter continues to record only the water you actually use.
 Adjustments for low and high estimates are applied to your bill after we are able to access your meter to read it.
 In either case, you are only charged for what you use.

 Customers are responsible for repairing leaks in pipes and fixtures on their property and for water and sewer charges resulting from leaks.
 In some instances, adjustments may be available for underground leaks between the street and the foundation of your house or building.